simonemberton/Introduction_to_Creative_Coding/Week_16/README.md

     pipes[i].show();
     pipes[i].update();

-    // if the current pipe hits the bird using this.hits in pipe.js if (pipes[i].hits(bird)) {
+    // if the current pipe hits the bird using hits() in pipe.js if (pipes[i].hits(bird)) {
       console.log("HIT");
     }